ZhenYong02/DDPM-Conditional/README.md

 ⚠️ **IMPORTANT**: While this codebase is adapted from [Alokia/diffusion-DDPM-pytorch](https://github.com/Alokia/diffusion-DDPM-pytorch), our modifications and testing are **specifically based on CIFAR-10**.
 There is **no guarantee** that the code will work perfectly with other datasets (MNIST, custom datasets) supported by the original Alokia implementation.

-If using datasets other than CIFAR-10:
-- Adjust `image_size` in config files
-- Modify `num_classes` for different class counts
-- Test thoroughly and adjust hyperparameters as needed
-- Input channel conditioning may require architecture adjustments for non-RGB images

 ## Pre-trained Checkpoints

 Pre-trained model checkpoints can be downloaded from: